 So, chin up!
 If you don’t receive the role you craved for, your time will come in the future.

-Watch the Tony Awards this Sunday, June 11 and pick out the chorus members or those supporting characters you notice.
+Watch the Tony Awards this Sunday, June 11 and pick out the chorus members or those supporting characters, folks portraying small acting parts.
+See if you notice them.
+If they are good at it, you’ll only observe them filling out the stage–sort of like shadows in a painting.

 I know several actors who will perform that evening.
 I am very excited for them.